prakashgithubnew/CoreJava/SpringBoot/readme.md

 --------------------------------------

 **@SpringBootApplication** - The @SpringBootApplication annotation is equivalent to using
-                         @Configuration, @EnableAutoConfiguration, and @ComponentScan Spring Boot enables the developer to use a single annotation instead of using multiple.
+                             @Configuration, @EnableAutoConfiguration, and @ComponentScan
+                             Spring Boot enables the developer to use a single annotation instead of using multiple.

 **@ComponentScan**
         Spring Boot application scans all the beans and package declarations when the application initializes.
         You need to add the
-@ComponentScan annotation for your class file to scan your components added to your project.
+        Annotation for your class file to scan your components added to your project.

+**@Component**
+        To mark any bean as spring managed bean

 **What is the difference between @RestController and @Controller in Spring Boot?**